We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - 1/4 teaspoon cayenne pepper, optional

-- Place all the buffalo sauce ingredients in a small saucepan and set over medium heat.
+- Place all the ingredients in a small saucepan and set over medium heat.
 Stir constantly until the butter has melted.

-- Bring the sauce to a simmer, then remove from the heat and pour into a bowl to cool.
-Some fat may separate from the sauce as it simmers, but this will re-incorporate into the sauce as it cools.
+- Bring the mixture to a simmer, then remove from the heat and pour into a bowl to cool.
+Some fat may separate as it simmers, but this will re-incorporate as it cools.

-- Let the buffalo sauce cool to room temperature before using, about 30 minutes.
-Whisk the sauce occasionally as it cools to mix in any separated butter.
+- Let it to room temperature before using, about 30 minutes.
+Whisk occasionally as it cools to mix in any separated butter.
 The sauce will noticeably thicken and become smooth.

-- To store leftover buffalo sauce, seal it inside of a mason jar and store in the fridge for up to 1 week.
-The butter in the sauce will harden when refrigerated, so you’ll need to microwave the buffalo sauce for about 30 seconds and stir well before using to give it a pourable consistency.
+- To store leftovers, seal it inside of a mason jar and store in the fridge for up to 1 week.
+It will harden when refrigerated, so you’ll need to microwave it for about 30 seconds and stir well before using to give it a pourable consistency.

 - Category: Appetizers